Negotiating Clinical Trial Agreements: Balancing the Interests of Sponsors and Healthcare Providers

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will review critical provisions in clinical trial agreements (CTAs), discuss variations in study site structure and potential impact on CTA signatories, outline best practices for structuring effective provisions and contracts, and guide healthcare counsel on handling the potential challenges in CTA negotiations.
+This CLE course will review critical provisions in clinical trial agreements (CTAs), discuss variations in study site structure and potential impact on CTA signatories, outline best practices for structuring effective provisions and contracts, and guide healthcare counsel on handling the potential challenges in CTA negotiations.

 - Challenges in negotiating a CTA